alicangnll/Rikugan/README.md

 # Rikugan (六眼)

-A reverse-engineering agent for **IDA Pro** and **Binary Ninja** that integrates a multi-provider LLM directly in your analysis UI.
-This project was done together with my friend, Claude Code.
+A reverse-engineering agent for **IDA Pro** and **Binary Ninja** that integrates a multi-provider LLM directly into your analysis UI.
+This project was built together with my friend, Claude Code.

 ![alt text](assets/binja_showcase.png)